lmc-eu/steward/README.md

 $ composer require lmc/steward
 ```

-### 2. Install Selenium
+### 2. Download Selenium server and browser driver
+You can download and run Selenium standalone server and the browser locally right on your computer.
+Another possibility is to [start Selenium server + browser inside Docker container](https://github.com/lmc-eu/steward/wiki/Selenium-server-&-browser-drivers#option-2-start-selenium-server--browser-inside-docker-).
+To run Selenium locally:

+#### Get Selenium standalone server
-You need Selenium server installed to execute commands in the specified browser.
+You need to download Selenium server so it can execute commands in the specified browser.
 In the root directory of your tests (e.g. `selenium-tests/`)  simply run:

 ```sh